aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/protection/protect-spreadsheet/_index.md

 ### OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ProtectionController/ProtectSpreadsheet) provides a detailed programming interface for executing REST interactions directly from a web browser.
+<a href="https://reference.aspose.cloud/cells/#/ProtectionController/ProtectSpreadsheet" rel="noopener noreferrer">OpenAPI Specification</a> provides a detailed programming interface for executing REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

 Using the SDK is the best way to accelerate development.
 The SDK handles the underlying details, allowing you to simply implement protect‑spreadsheet functionality with minimal code.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the <a href="https://github.com/aspose-cells-cloud" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples illustrate how to interact with Aspose.Cells web services using various SDKs: